Jeanine Claes: The come-back (1978–1979)

-Around the world (1979-1985)
+Around the world (1979–1985)

-From then on, Jeanine Claes’s cervical vertebrae needed to be exposed on a regular basis to heat.
+From then on, Jeanine Claes's cervical vertebrae needed to be exposed on a regular basis to heat.
 So she started travelling around the world, looking for sunny and warm spots.
 First to the Casamance region, following the advice of her Africains musicians because on stage, the sight of ex-partner Guem unsettled her.
 So she went to live in a village where a marabout had success treating her condition.
 Since then, each time she was back in Africa, she saw a marabout.
 And when in Haïti, she went through a voodoo ritual in the ghetto of Port-au-Prince.

 When spending time in some authentic African villages, her artistic répertoire was enhanced.
 And back from Haïti, she introduced some undulations in her dance which was then at its top.
 No one was able to label her dance or style.
 The experts could only agree that, with Carolyn Carlson, she was the only dancer where it was possible to see a special difference, an aura, an illuminated light.
-Jane Fonda heard about Jeanine’s work.
+Jane Fonda heard about Jeanine's work.
 Close to make a fortune with Aerobics, developed in 1968 by the Dr Kenneth H.Cooper, the American actress and businesswoman offered a golden bridge to Jeanine to cross the Atlantic to live in California where her dancing method could be then commercialized.
-But, as with Mick Jagger, Jeanine declined Fonda, with the resounding rejection where she deplored that in Aerobics classes the participants are disconnected with their spiritual life - they are like little machines, robots with muscles but no feeling.
+But, as with Mick Jagger, Jeanine declined Fonda, with the resounding rejection where she deplored that in Aerobics classes the participants are disconnected with their spiritual life – they are like little machines, robots with muscles but no feeling.

 Exile in the South Pacific

 Now at the top of her craft, Jeanine Claes started a world tour with two drummers.
 Unfortunately it would take her to a dead end road.
-She ended up in Sydney, at the Bondi Pavilion, where facing the Pacific Ocean she taught until 2001 before eventually passing away in Tasmania.
+She ended up in Sydney, at the Bondi Pavilion, where facing the Pacific Ocean she taught until 2001 before eventually dying in Tasmania.